Free translation service

 This aged care translation service is available for government-subsidised aged care providers, peak bodies and Partners in Culturally Appropriate Care (PICACs) across Australia.

 Languages other than English

 We can help aged care providers produce materials on the care and services they provide in languages other than English, enabling them to communicate key messages to people using aged care services for whom English is not their preferred language.

 Older diverse Australians

-These free translation services will help make those communities feel more at home in aged care and can help to provide culturally safe, appropriate and inclusive care, in line with the Aged Care Quality Standards.
+This free translation service will help to provide culturally safe, appropriate and inclusive care, in line with the Aged Care Quality Standards.

-The Department of Health and Aged Care is working with Icon Agency and its consortium partners Able Australia, The LOTE Agency and Winangali to provide free translation services for eligible aged care providers across Australia.
+The Department of Health and Aged Care is working with Icon Agency and its consortium partners to provide a free translation service for eligible aged care providers across Australia.

-If you, or the organisation you work for, provide aged care services and need translation services for someone in your care, we can make it simple and efficient for you.
+If you or your organisation need an aged care translation service for someone in your care, we can make it simple and efficient for you.